JANUARY 18, 2007

 Circuit judges and most in opposition to the change.

-Opponents of Rule 32.1 rely primarily on the original rationale
+Opponents of Rule 32.1 rely primarily on the

 for unpublished opinions.
 Knowing that unpublished opinions may not be